Storage for High Performance Computing

 Handling 10s of Terabytes and millions of files

-With Teraflops- or Petaflops-scale systems, and depending on the type of applications ran, the total dataset size and file count may range up to 10s of Terabytes and several millions of files per batch job.
+With Teraflops- or Petaflops-scale systems, and depending on the type of applications, the total dataset size and file count may range up to 10s of Terabytes and several millions of files per job.

-Each system is usually shared by several jobs so that administrators get the maximum use out of the machine (as close as possible to 100%), hence putting pressure on the HSM to bring up the right environment or push it to a lower tier, as fast as possible.
 At run time, these large datasets are stored on fast disks, allowing fast turnarounds.
-Then they must be moved to cheaper and more capacitive media once applications have completed their tasks.
-This means the HSM may suddenly, at job start and stop time, have to manage concurrently millions of file migration requests to free space on fast disks, for each of the concurrent jobs.
-The bottom line can easily be several batch recall requests with 10000+ files each being sent to HPSS.
-These are going to be processed sequentially, leaving end users no other option than waiting for the completion of previous recalls (minutes, hours).
+Then they must be moved to cheaper and higher capacity media once applications have completed their tasks.
+This means the HSM may suddenly, at job start and stop time, have to concurrently manage millions of file migration requests to free space on fast disks, for each of the running jobs.
+The bottom line can be several batch recall requests with 10000+ files each being sent to HPSS.
+These will be processed sequentially, leaving users no other option than waiting for the completion of previous recalls (minutes, hours).

 Weather forecast and climate prediction improvement are a priority for METEO FRANCE.
 Their aim is to accelerate the prediction and location of severe phenomena and anticipate climate change and its impacts.
 The recent improvements are the result of more observations and more accurate models and required a new generation of world-class super computers and a new architecture capable to manage and compute massive data sets.